farao-community/farao-community.github.io/pages/docs/parameters/parameters.md

 - **Default value**: 2^32 -1 (max integer value)
 - **Usage**: this parameter defines the maximum number of curative remedial actions allowed in the RAO.
 The RAO will prioritize remedial actions that have the best impact on the minimum margin.
-  This parameter is only used during the curative RAO.
+  This parameter is only used during the curative RAO (and second preventive RAO if it is set to re-optimize CRAs).

 ### max-curative-tso {#max-curative-tso}
 - **Expected value**: integer
 - **Default value**: 2^32 -1 (max integer value)
 - **Usage**: this parameter defines the maximum number of TSOs that can apply remedial actions after a contingency.
 The RAO will choose the best TSOs combination to maximize the minimum margin.
-  This parameter is only used during the curative RAO.
+  This parameter is only used during the curative RAO (and second preventive RAO if it is set to re-optimize CRAs).

 ### max-curative-ra-per-tso {#max-curative-ra-per-tso}
 - **Expected value**: a map with string keys and integer values.
 The keys should be the same as the RAs' operators as